gobeyondidentity/developer-docs/docs/introduction.md

 ## Why does Beyond Identity exist?

 Public-private key pairs are a better way to authenticate users (and machines!).
-To fully address the challenges of customer authentication, the solution must be:
+So, with that said, Beyond Identity fully addresses the challenges of customer authentication with the following requirements:

 - **Secure:** multi-factor with zero reliance on shared secrets or phishable factors